alexanderwendt/civ4ri-customization/README.md

 ### AI does not Raze big Cities
 A problem is that the AI often razes cities with size 20 in a single turn as he conquers it.
 This is a modified function to prevent the AI to raze big cities.
-In ```.\Realism Invictus\Assets\Python\CvGameUtils.py``` enhance the method in the way you wish, e.g. that only cities with population <= 4 can be razed.
+In ```.\Realism Invictus\Assets\Python\CvGameUtils.py``` enhance the method in the way you wish, e.g. that only cities with population <= 4 can be razed or human always have the choice to raze a city.

 ```
 def canRazeCity(self,argsList):